LudumDare/ludumdare.com/content/resources/README.markdown

 * [Best Practices](best-practices) - Non-rule recommendations for participants
 * [FAQ](faq) - Frequently asked questions

-See the secton for more details.
+See sections for more details.